Sample Complexity of Nonparametric Off-Policy Evaluation on Low-Dimensional Manifolds using Deep Networks: Introduction

-A popular algorithm to solve OPE is the fitted Q-evaluation method (FQE), which is an off-policy variant of the famous fitted Q-iteration \citep{fonteneau2013batch, le2019batch}.
-FQE is an iterative method that estimates Q-functions by solving supervised regression on the experience data.
-It is flexible because it allows the use of function approximation to handle large-scale Markov decision problems, especially when MDPs have infinite or continuous state space.
-Due to the great empirical success of neural networks in supervised learning and their strong ability for general function approximation, it is also common to use FQE with deep neural network, which is particularly effective in high-dimensional, complex-structured environments, even when the experience data are limited \citep{voloshin2019empirical,fu2020d4rl,fu2021benchmarks}.
-On the theoretical front, a number of works focus on OPE with linear function approximation \citep{pmlr-v139-hao21b,pmlr-v119-duan20b,min2021variance}.
-Commonly, they use FQE under the Bellman completeness assumption.
-Notably, \citet{pmlr-v139-hao21b} show FQE is an asymptotically efficient OPE estimator under linear function approximation, and \citet{pmlr-v119-duan20b} provide a minimax optimal non-asymptotic bound in this setting and use $\chi^2$-divergence to describe distribution shift, and \citet{min2021variance} use a FQE variant and provide a variance-aware characterization of the distribution shift. \citet{zhang2022off} analyze the estimation error of FQE with realizable, general differentiable function approximation under compact parameterization, via Z-estimation theory.
-For more general function approximation, \citet{duan2021optimal} focus on on-policy estimation of value function through a kernel Least Square Temporal Difference estimator. \citet{kallus2020double,uehara2020minimax} tackle OPE for general Q-functions, but they require stronger assumptions such as full data coverage.
+A popular algorithm to solve OPE is the fitted Q-evaluation method (FQE), as an off-policy variant of the fitted Q-iteration \citep{gottesman2020interpretable,pmlr-v119-duan20b,zhang2022off}.
+FQE iteratively estimates Q-functions by supervised regression using various function approximation methods, e.g., linear function approximation, and has achieved great empirical success \citep{voloshin2019empirical,fu2020d4rl,fu2021benchmarks}, especially in large-scale Markov decision problems.
+Complementary to the empirical studies, several works theoretically justify the success of FQE.
+Under linear function approximation, \citet{pmlr-v139-hao21b} show that FQE is asymptotically efficient, and \citet{pmlr-v119-duan20b} further provide a minimax optimal non-asymptotic bound, and \citet{min2021variance} provide a variance-aware characterization of the distribution shift via a weighted variant of FQE. \citet{zhang2022off} analyze FQE with realizable, general differentiable function approximation. \citet{duan2021optimal} focus on on-policy estimation and study a kernel least square temporal difference estimator for general function approximation.